Bumtarata/Minesweeper/README.md

 I created this project as learning exercise which should help me to strengthen my newly acquired basic knowledge and skills in programming with Python.
-The code might not be entirely clear and well organised, however when reading through it you should keep in mind that this is actually very first project completely of my own so when I was writing it, my primary goal was for it to work properly even if it would look a bit messy.
+The code might not be entirely clear and well organized, however when reading through it you should keep in mind that this is actually very first project completely of my own so when I was writing it, my primary goal was for it to work properly even if it would look a bit messy.